casualGamer-dev/Nuon/doc/HACKING/CircuitPaddingDevelopment.md

-To help address this, and to better standardize results, Tobias Pulls has implemented a [circpad machine trace simulator](https://github.com/pylls/circpad-sim), which uses Tor's unit test framework to simulate applying padding machines to circuit packet traces via a combination of Tor patches and python scripts.
+To help address this, and to better standardize results, Tobias Pulls has implemented a [circpad machine trace simulator](https://github.com/pylls/circpad-sim), which uses Nuon's unit test framework to simulate applying padding machines to circuit packet traces via a combination of Nuon patches and python scripts.
 This simulator can be used to record traces from clients, Guards, Middles, Exits, and any other hop in the path, only for circuits that are run by the researcher.
 This makes it possible to safely record baseline traces and